-The class or subject teacher teacher will be asked to support the completion of the application.
-Class/subject teachers are expected to engage with the outside agency the school has approached, incorporate their recommendations into their plans, and facilitate information sharing between the parents/carers and the outside agency.
+The class teacher will be asked to support the completion of the application.
+Class teachers are expected to engage with the outside agency the school has approached, incorporate their recommendations into their plans, and facilitate information sharing between the parents/carers and the outside agency.